Matrices and Complex Numbers

 On completion of the module students should be able to: understand the geometric and algebraic properties of vectors in two- and three-dimensional Euclidean space; perform simple operations on matrices; solve systems of linear equations using row operations; calculate the determinant and the inverse of a matrix; calculate the eigenvalues and eigenvectors of a matrix; diagonalize a symmetric matrix; be able to add, subtract, multiply, and divide complex numbers in Cartesian form; be able to plot complex numbers on an Argand diagram; be able to move between Cartesian and polar forms of complex numbers; be able to calculate arguments, moduli and complex conjugates; be able to multiply and divide complex numbers in polar form; be able to find complex nth roots.

 - addition, subtraction, multiplication and division of complex numbers in both Cartesian and polar form

 - Geometry and algebra of vectors in 2 & 3 dimensions

 - identity and inverse matrices, determinants;

-This module consists of 20 lectures, 10 classes and five labs.
-There are three revision lectures in the Summer term.
+This module consists of one lecture and two labs per week.
+There are three revision lectures in the summer term.